Teaching Arrangement in Term 1, 2021-22 (只有英文版)

 Students and staff returning to campus

-Please stay vigilant and follow the precautionary measures that are put in place https://www.coronavirus.gov.hk/eng/social_distancing.html while on campus.
+We look forward to welcoming staff and students back to the University in the new academic year.
+While on campus please stay vigilant and follow the precautionary measures that are put in place https://www.coronavirus.gov.hk/eng/social_distancing.html .